prudhvi1709/podcastgen/README.md

 2. Open `index.html` in a modern web browser
 3. Upload your document (JSON, PDF, DOCX, or TXT)
 4. Add optional context information
+5. Configure voice settings for hosts
-5. Select the desired week or all weeks
+6. Select the desired week or all weeks
-6. Generate and download your podcast
+7. Generate and download your podcast

 ## 📋 Supported File Formats